From the forest to the market: promoting forest certification in Korea

-The development of a national forest certification system in the Republic of Korea has been underway for several years.
-In addition to meeting the international and social demands for forest certification, the development of a national system is vital for realizing the government’s policy for domestic sustainable forest management.
+The development of a national forest certification system in the Republic of Korea took place over a number of years.
+In addition to meeting the international and social demands for forest certification, the development of a national system was vital for realizing the government’s policy for domestic sustainable forest management.

-In 2016, the Korea Forestry Promotion Institute (KoFPI) became the country’s PEFC National Governing Body - the organization responsible for running the national system.
-This marked an important step towards the eventual PEFC endorsement of the Korea Forest Certification System (KFCS).
+In 2016, the Korea Forestry Promotion Institute (KoFPI) became the country’s national PEFC member - the organization responsible for running the national system.
+This was followed two years later with the PEFC endorsement of the Korea Forest Certification System (KFCS) in June 2018.

-While recent years have seen the comprehensive development of a national system, there are still many challenges to overcome in order to efficiently introduce and disseminate the system within the country.
+While recent years saw the comprehensive development of a national system, there are still many challenges to overcome in order to efficiently introduce and disseminate the system within the country.

 One of the key challenges is the low awareness of forest certification among domestic companies and the general public, while the lack of incentives has left little recognition for the need of certification.